dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ### Checking the cycles balance of a canister

-Canister cycles balances are not exposed puboicly by default.
-If you are the controller of a canister.
+Canister cycles balances are not exposed publicly by default; you can only see them if you are the controller of a canister.
 Using `jqylk-byaaa-aaaal-qbymq-cai` as an example, you can query it by calling:

 ```bash
 dfx canister --network ic status jqylk-byaaa-aaaal-qbymq-cai